Mario Biaggi: Comeback attempt

+Request for pardon

 As the presidency of Bill Clinton closed, Biaggi requested a pardon for his federal convictions.
 When asked for comment, the United States Attorneys Offices for the Eastern and Southern District of New York each opposed pardon for any convictions, noting that Biaggi received a humanitarian release and had failed to pay his fines.
 No pardon was issued.

 Death and burial

 Biaggi died at his home in Riverdale in the Bronx on June 24, 2015, at the age of 97.
 He is buried in the Gate of Heaven Cemetery in Hawthorne, New York.

 Relatives

 In their obituary, the New York Times noted his survivors as two daughters, two sons, eleven grandchildren, and four great-grandchildren.
-From 2019-2022, Biaggi's granddaughter, Alessandra Biaggi, was a member of the New York State Senate.
+From 2019 to 2022, Biaggi's granddaughter, Alessandra Biaggi, was a member of the New York State Senate.

 Accolades

 In 1961, Biaggi became the first police officer in New York State to be made a member of the National Police Officers Hall of Fame.
 In 1976, he was inducted into the National Italian American Hall of Fame.
 In 2000, he was inducted into the National Safe Boating Council’s Boating Safety Hall of Fame.

 Biaggi received the New York City Police Department's Medal of Honor (1960), the Order of the Star of Italian Solidarity from Italy (1961), the National Law Officers Distinguished Service Award (1968), the Columbian Lawyers Association Rapallo Award (1972), the Jewish Identity Center Award for Dedicated Efforts on Behalf of Jewish Causes (1978), the National Association of State Boating Law Administrators (NASBLA) Bonner Award (1978), the Order of the Pike Award, the Ancient Order of Hibernians (1980), and the August A. Busch, III Award (1981).
 He was nominated for a Nobel Peace Prize (1982; for trying to halt the violence in Northern Ireland), and received the American Merchant Marine Achievement Award (1983), the United Seamen's Service Admiral of the Ocean Sea Award (1983), the National Law Enforcement Officers Memorial Fund's Distinguished Service Award (1998), the Grand Council of United Emerald Societies Presidents Award (2001), the NYPD Shomrim Society Otto Raphael Award (2005), and the Ancient Order of Hibernians Friend of the Irish Award (2011).

 Fordham University conferred an honorary Doctor of Laws degree on Biaggi in 1984, for being "widely respected as a Representative of unparalleled responsiveness to his constituents even in the smallest personal matter", and New York Law School held the Inaugural Mario Biaggi Lecture in 1985.